| What

 due date.
 It will include sterile, disposable supplies.

-In addition, we bring the following equipment: oxygen
+In addition, the midwife will bring the following equipment: resuscitation equipment, sterile instruments

 (for clamping and cutting baby's umbilical cord),